 - Chop a red onion into thin slices, and set aside the amount you'll want to use.
 We likely used about ¼ cup.

 - Place about 2 tbsp. organic coconut oil over medium heat in a large stir fry pan on the stove.

 - Add the onion, and cook it until it's browned.

-- Add the Lemongrass, mix into the onion and saute briefly.
+- Next, add the Lemongrass, mix into the onion and saute briefly.

-- Add the chicken, and then the curry powder.
+- Finally, add the chicken and then the curry powder.

 - Continue cooking entire mixture until chicken is fully cooked through.

 - Taste along the way to adjust to personal preference, adding a pinch of salt if needed.

 - Serve as is or with rice, quinoa, etc.